Cody, Wyoming: Geography

 According to the United States Census Bureau, the city has a total area of 10.43 sqmi, of which 10.20 sqmi is land and 0.23 sqmi is water.

-Cody's elevation is approximately 5016 ft (1,500 m) above sea level.
-The main part of the city is split across three levels, separated by about 60 feet (18 m).

 The Shoshone River flows through Cody in a canyon.
 There are four bridges over this river in the Cody vicinity, one at the north edge of town that allows travel to the north, and one about 5 mi east of Cody that allows passage to Powell and the areas to the north and east.
 The other two are west of town; one allows access to the East Gate of Yellowstone National Park, and the other is used by fishermen in Shoshone Canyon and as access to the Buffalo Bill Dam.

 Cody is located at the western edge of the Bighorn Basin, a depression surrounded by the Big Horn, Owl Creek, Bridger, and Absaroka ranges.
 At the western edge of Cody, a deep canyon formed by the Shoshone River provides the only passage to Yellowstone's Eastern Entrance.
 At its mouth and rising above Cody are Rattlesnake Mountain on the north side and Cedar Mountain on the south side.
 Much of Cody has views of Heart Mountain, whose 8,123 ft peak is 9 mi directly north of Cody, and the Carter Mountain massif, which forms a line with peaks above 12000 ft, some 15 mi to the south.